zonxa/seal/UsingSeal.md

 cargo run --bin key-server
 ```

-Alternativelly Docker can be used to run the key server.
+Alternatively, Docker can be used to run the key server.
 For example:

 ```shell
 docker build -t seal-key-server .